-It’s understandable that you may struggle to produce documents in a language and organisational environment different from what you’re used to.
-We understand this and are prepared to assist you as much as we can.
+It’s understandable that you may struggle to produce documents in a language different from you own.
+We understand this and are ready and happy to assist you as much as we can.

 Alongside finding you an institution and sorting the logistical aspect of student finance for you, Study Britannia also offers a career profile and application service if required.
-Here, we can work with you on any documents you may struggle to complete on your own; CVs and personal statements, within both a grammatical capacity as well as making sure you include the appropriate information.
+Here, we can work with you on any documents you may struggle to complete on your own, correcting the grammar of your CV and personal statement, and making sure you included all the appropriate information.
 We also offer advice on other aspects of the process, such as how to retrieve a suitable reference letter.

-This service will not only assist you in your university applications, but a solid CV and personal statement are also very important for finding employment after graduation or even for part time work while you study.
+Study Britannia will not only assist you with your university applications, but a solid CV and personal statement are also very important for finding employment after graduation or even for part-time work while you study.

-Of course, we will not write these documents for you; this service is established for those who are unable to produce acceptable forms on their own.
-Here are some tips on how you can get started on a personal statement as well as what useful information you should include:
+Of course, we will not write these documents for you.
+You must be – or become – able to produce acceptable forms on your own.
+Here are some tips on how you can write a powerful personal statement, as well as what useful information you should include.

 10 tips to write a good personal statement